Opened in 1985, the Houston office serves international, national, and regional clients.

 Intellectual Property & Media, and Patent Litigation

-- Frequently seen in high profile litigation
+- Frequently seen in high-profile litigation

-- Fully integrated in to the “best in the country” patent litigation practice
+- Fully integrated into the “best in the country” Patent Litigation practice

 - Very deep bench

-- Boasts great technical understanding, legal minds and strategic skills
+- Boasts great technical understanding, legal minds, and strategic skills

-Achievements, Community Service and Pro Bono
+Achievements, Community Service, and Pro Bono

 Weil’s Texas offices were awarded the 2007 Frank Newton Award for outstanding pro bono service by the State Bar of Texas.
-The Houston office is an Equal Access to Justice Champion through the Houston Volunteer Lawyers Program and maintains a diverse pro bono docket with cases addressing, among other things, civil rights, prisoner's rights, the rights of the mentally ill, immigrants’ rights, parental rights, reunification of parents with abducted children, and social security appeals.
+The Houston office is an Equal Access to Justice Champion through the Houston Volunteer Lawyers Program and maintains a diverse pro bono docket with cases addressing, among other things, civil rights, prisoner's rights, the rights of the mentally ill, immigrants’ rights, parental rights, reunification of parents with abducted children, and Social Security appeals.